Aadhunik/Hello-india/README.md

 # Hello-india
 first git hub repository
 #my first git project
-learning to get handson on Java as well develop my communication skills
+learning to get handson on Java and to know more on github.